 We may also ask you to provide further proof of identification.
 It is important that we do not send personal data to someone pretending to be you, so please do not be offended if we ask for ID.
 It means we are looking after your data carefully and checking it goes to the right person.

-In all cases, we are required to respond within 40 calendar days of receiving your full request, either with the information required, or with an explanation of any delays.
+In all cases, we are required to respond within 1 month of receiving your full request, either with the information required, or with an explanation of any delays.

 What can we tell you?

 You are entitled to be told whether we are using your personal data, or someone is doing so on our behalf.